research programme

 • projection-loss tracking,

-A procedure may become inadmissible not because it is false, but because the informational conditions necessary for meaningful deployment are absent.
+A procedure may become inadmissible not because it is false, but because the informational, representational, or contextual conditions required for its meaningful deployment are absent.

 Residuals are not treated as eliminable error terms.